Career development

 Language and computer skills

-Mastery of foreign languages, particularly English, is often a prerequisite for interacting with an international clientele.
-In addition, proficiency in IT tools such as portfolio management software or trading platforms, or simply Excel, is essential for efficient, modern service delivery.
-When it comes to developing technological skills, we offer two cutting-edge programs: the ISFB Future of Finance Certificate, aimed at gaining a better understanding of today's and tomorrow's world from a technological perspective, and the ISFB Data Fundamentals Certificate, for training in data management within the regulatory framework of finance in Switzerland, without having any initial IT training.
+Proficiency in foreign languages, particularly English, is often required to interact with an international clientele.
+In addition, proficiency in IT tools, such as portfolio management software, trading platforms, or simply Excel, is essential to ensure efficient and modern service delivery.
+In terms of developing technological skills, we offer two cutting-edge programs: the ISFB Future of Finance Certificate, which aims to provide a better understanding of today's and tomorrow's world from a technological perspective, and the ISFB Data Management Certificate, which provides training in data management within the regulatory framework of finance in Switzerland, without requiring any prior IT training.

-The banking and finance sector in French-speaking Switzerland offers a wealth of opportunities not only for university graduates, but also for professionally-trained professionals (CFC banking option, then higher education).
-Developing these key competencies, as defined by the ISFB, is essential for success and advancement in this dynamic field.
-This is what we focus on with our contacts, whether they be Human Resources professionals responsible for supporting the skills development of their organization's employees, participants in our services as part of continuing education measures or certifications, but also as part of assessments, coaching, mentoring, or the skills assessments we carry out for the employees of our members but also for the cantonal employment office.
+The banking and finance sector in French-speaking Switzerland offers numerous opportunities not only for university graduates but also for professionals who have completed vocational training (CFC banking option, followed by higher education).
+Developing these key skills, as defined by the ISFB, is essential for success and advancement in this dynamic field.
+This is what we bring to the attention of our contacts, whether they are human resources professionals responsible for supporting the skills development of their organization's employees, participants in our continuing education or certification programs, or those involved in assessments, coaching, mentoring, or during skills assessments that we carry out for our members' employees and for the cantonal employment office.

 Mathias Baitan